 • “…Defamation is a criminal offense [in Malta] …Malta Independent columnist and blogger Daphne Caruana Galizia had her bank accounts frozen with a precautionary warrant for $50,000 for publishing a story that Economy Minister Chris Cardona and his consultant Joe Gerada visited a brothel while in Germany on government business (EFJ 2017).”

 • “Malta is the only EU member without a local chapter of Transparency International.”

 Manuel Delia, the Maltese blogger who has stepped into the breach since Daphne was killed, also highlighted these elements after reading my analysis.

 Malta has reached its current depth of corruption because the culture and people made it that way.
 Daphne Caruana Galizia shone a light into the darkest corners of a country that was once known as a pirate nation, and that has since become a black mark on the map of Europe.
 Her longtime friend Andrew Borg Cardona pointedly told the BBC that “people don’t get killed for spreading fake news; people get killed for becoming dangerous to the people she was attacking.”

 There’s no hope for change on a local level; too many people are benefiting from the state of things in Malta.
 The only hope will come from outside: from a weak and indecisive European Union, or in the form of sanctions from the world’s major economic players.

 But none of this will happen.
 Daphne will have died in vain, fighting for what she believed in, writing her truth and fearlessly signing her name to it.

 At least she could look herself in the mirror each day.
 I don’t know how the rest of Malta can.

-This article originally appeared in Outpost Magazine, issue 119, and was published on Ryan’s blog, which you can visit for more commentary on this and other issues.
+This article originally appeared in Outpost magazine and was published on Ryan’s blog, which you can visit for more commentary on this and other issues.